nameless-and-blameless/TAG/reports/Revelation.md

 ## **The Apocalypse**

-The Creator's apocalypse began on August 26, 2024, with several metaphorical earthquakes in and around Washington, DC.
+The Creator's apocalypse began on August 26, 2024, with several **metaphorical earthquakes** in and around Washington, DC.
 Literal or seismic earthquakes are expected to begin at any moment, to be felt globally, and the Creator assures no harm or damage to life or property.
-Following the initial seismic earthquake, the Creator’s two servants will hold a press briefing at the epicenter: Orr Chapel, 8397 West Sheepneck Road, Sandy Hook (Mount Pleasant), Tennessee.
+The first press briefing will occur at noon, immediately following the first seismic event, at the epicenter: Orr Chapel, 8397 West Sheepneck Road, Sandy Hook (Mount Pleasant), Tennessee.
 Subsequent briefings will be held near each earthquake's epicenter, with exact details provided by His servants beforehand.

+## **The Revelation**

+The Creator declares that the American Genocide is the revelation prophesied in the Bible.
+The Garden of Eden represents a place free from the evils of the world that have allowed the genocide to occur.
+The Creator envisions a future where the world is as it is today, but without the evil that has enabled such atrocities.
+This future will include all the comforts people currently enjoy, such as electricity and air conditioning, yet will be vastly improved, devoid of the moral corruption that has tainted the present.

 ## **Conclusion**